 Schools in Kentucky SENSE schools only • Institution Type: all Junior High School High School 2 yr College CTE (career & tech center) 4 year (Bachelors) Adult (all other) 2 years (Welding Associates) 2 years (Certificate of Completion)

 Welding Schools in Kentucky - Classes, College Courses and ...

-Welding Trade Schools in Florence, KY - Welder Training
+Welding Training Schools in Florence, KY - Welder Classes

-Welding Training Schools in Florence, KY.
-Find a Florence trade school with welding certificate training classes and welding technology associate degree programs.
-Take a technical college program and become a welder by training to use and maintain modern welding equipment, read blueprints and sketches, determine the size of projects and more.
+Welding Schools near Florence, KY Find a Florence, KY. trade school with welding certificate training classes and welding technology associate's degree programs.
+Enroll in a college course and study to become a welder by training to use and maintain modern welding equipment, read blueprints, and determine the size and scope of projects.